Ralph99/Ralph99/README.md

 - 👋 Hi, I’m @Ralph99
 - 👀 I’m interested in data analytics, SEO, web scraping, Django and Flask
-- 🌱 I’m currently learning Web Scraping with BeautifulSoup
+- 🌱 I’m currently working as a Machine Learning Engineer
-- 💞️ I’m looking to collaborate on open source projects and paid gigs as well.
+- 💞️ I’m looking to collaborate on AI and Data Analysis projects
-- 📫 How to reach me: shoyomboraphaeld@gmail.com
+- 📫 How to reach me: X: @rhythmjames1

 <!---
 Ralph99/Ralph99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.